apache/incubator-brooklyn/docs/use/guide/defining-applications/advanced-concepts.md

 Dependent Configuration
 -----------------------

 Under the covers Brooklyn has a sophisticated sensor event and subscription model, but conveniences around this model make it very simple to express cross-entity dependencies.
-Consider the example where Tomcat instances need to know a set of URLs to connect to a Monterey processing fabric (or a database tier or other entities)
+Consider the example where Tomcat instances need to know the URL of a database (or a set of URLs to connect to a Monterey processing fabric, or other entities)

 {% highlight java %}
-web.factory.setConfig(UsesJava.JAVA_OPTIONS, ["mysql.url":
+setConfiguration(UsesJava.JAVA_OPTIONS, ImmutableMap.of("mysql.url",
-	attributeWhenReady(mysql, MySqlNode.MY_SQL_URL) ])
+	    attributeWhenReady(mysql, MySqlNode.MY_SQL_URL) ))
 {% endhighlight %}

 The ``attributeWhenReady(Entity, Sensor)`` call (a static method on the class ``DependentConfiguration``) causes the configuration value to be set when that given entity's attribue is ready.
-In the example, ``attributeWhenReady()`` causes the JVM system property ``monterey.urls`` to be set to the value of the ``Monterey.MGMT_PLANE_URLS`` sensor from ``monterey`` when that value is ready.
-As soon as a management plane URL is announced by the Monterey entity, the configuration value will be available to the Tomcat cluster.
+In the example, ``attributeWhenReady()`` causes the JVM system property ``mysql.url`` to be set to the value of the ``MySqlNode.MY_SQL_URL`` sensor from ``mysql`` when that value is ready.
+As soon as the database URL is announced by the MySql entity, the configuration value will be available to the Tomcat cluster.

 By default "ready" means being *set* (non-null) and, if appropriate, *non-empty* (for collections and strings) or *non-zero* (for numbers).
 Formally the interpretation of ready is that of "Groovy truth" defined by an ``asBoolean()`` method on the class and in the Groovy language extensions.